Albert0i/RedisVectorSearch/Vector-Database.md

 #### VII.
 Data types, distances and indexing methods

+Using Redis as a Vector Database, you have several options to make at design time that will influence your data model, the correctness of the results, and the overall performance of your application.
+The three main aspects you will evaluate in this unit are:

+- The data type
+- The distance
+- The indexing methods

+Let's cover the main points to consider when designing your application.

+**Choosing the right data type**

+Redis can store and manage vectors in Hash or JSON data types, as discussed.
+Besides the intrinsic structural differences between the Hash and the JSON, let's make some considerations.

+First, the JSON data type supports the same features as the Hash data type when performing VSS.
+There are some slight differences, though, to take into account when working with a determined type.

+- **Searching**
+1. When using **Hashes**, storing and searching vectors requires using the binary blob format.
+2. For **JSON documents**, formats used for storing and searching are asymmetric: vectors must be stored as lists rather than binary blobs (model.encode(text).astype(np.float32).tolist()), but to perform VSS, JSON requires the binary blob format model.encode(text).astype(np.float32).tobytes()
+- **Indexing**.
+The Hash can index a single vector, defined by the FT.CREATE command.
+The JSON format, instead, can store and have multiple vectors indexed, identified by a JSONPath expression
+- **Footprint**.
+JSON has a larger memory footprint compared to the Hash

+**Choosing the right distance**

+We mentioned that similarity between vectors can be measured through different methods; currently, we support three among the most popular: Euclidean distance, Internal product, and Cosine similarity.

+- **L2**.
+The Euclidean distance is the default distance metric used by many algorithms, and it generally gives good results.
+Conceptually, it should be used when we compare observations whose features are continuous: numeric variables like height, weight, or salaries, for example, although it should be noted that it works best with low-dimensional data and where the magnitude of the vectors is important to be measured.

+- **COSINE**.
+Cosine similarity considers the cosine of the angle formed by two vectors (when the angle is close to 0, the cosine tends to 1, representing the maximum similarity).
+The cosine similarity does not account for the magnitude of the vectors being compared.
+The cosine distance is complementary to cosine similarity (obtained by subtracting the cosine similarity value from 1).
+This distance is appropriate when the magnitude of the vectors is not important in the description of the unstructured data

+- **IP**.
+The inner product looks at both the angle between the vectors and their magnitude.
+Note that this distance is equivalent to cosine similarity if vectors are normalized.

+Depending on the model used to represent the unstructured data, one distance may fit better than the others.

+**Choosing the indexing method**

+When a new vector is added to Redis, it can be indexed by one of the two indexing methods:

+Flat index (FLAT)

+You can use the FLAT indexing method for smaller datasets.
+This method compares the test vector to all the vectors in the index, one by one.
+This is a more accurate but much slower and compute-intensive approach

+Hierarchical Navigable Small World graphs (HNSW)

+For more extensive datasets, it becomes difficult to compare the test vector to every single vector in the index, so a probabilistic approach is adopted through the HNSW algorithm.
+This method provides speedy search results.
+This approach trades some accuracy for significant performance improvements.

 #### VIII.
 Lab Guide | Vector search with range queries

 #### IX.
 Lab Guide | Vector search with hybrid queries